Rahulsharma0810/rahulsharma0810/Readme.md

 <h3 align='left'> Professional Summary </h3>

-- With over seven years of experience in the I.T. industry, I have a diverse background in networking, DevOps, cloud, and cyber security.
+- With over seven years of experience in the IT industry, I have a diverse background in networking, DevOps, cloud, and cyber security.
 Exceptionally skilled in using Google Cloud Platform and its security features, and have hands-on experience in automating various aspects of I.T. operations, including configuration management, security, build/release management, cloud resource utilization, and infrastructure automation.
 A team player and thrive in collaborative environments where I can contribute my expertise to help drive success for the organization.
 - Worked with Compliance Like PCI-DSS, HIPAA, N.I.S.T., and C.I.S.
 Frameworks.
 - Experiences with industry-leading tools and models like C.S.P.M., S.I.E.M., C.N.A.P.P., C.W.P.P., and Zero trust.
 - Experience in designing, implementing, and maintaining secure cloud-based systems and environments.